tsztin0217/snake-game/README.md

 - Food occasionally spawns on the cat's body which momentarily distorts the grid

 ## Future Improvements
-- Make food respawn at a location different than the one that a cat segment is currently occupying
+- Make the food respawn at a location different from the one occupied by a cat segment
-- Light/dark mode
+- Implement ight/dark mode
-- Allow for mobile touch controls
+- Add mobile touch controls
+- Allow the "M" key to mute

 ## Technologies Used:
 - JavaScript